 The Highlands of Scotland lends itself very well to aerial filming with its array of beautiful landscapes.
 A recent video produced by freelance filmaker John Duncan demostrates this to its full potential and can be seen by clicking here.

-Following his work on big budget films such as The Dark Knight Rises, Prometheus and the Harry Potter series, Filming Services Manager Dave Brown explains how he’s helped bring Hollywood to the Highlands over the years.
+To find out more about aerial filming in the Highlands please take the time to read the article below by Filming Services Manager Dave Brown who following his work on big budget films such as The Dark Knight Rises, Prometheus and the Harry Potter series, explains how he’s helped bring Hollywood to the Highlands over the years.

 I started out as a helicopter pilot in 1989 but I had a passion for aerial filming and seemed to have a knack for it.
 When I was a little boy I wanted to be a helicopter pilot when I saw a James Bond movie and thought ‘That’s what I want to be when I grow up’.